nordicmicroalgae/content/privacy-policy.md

 When someone visits http://nordicmicroalgae.org/ we use a third party service, Matomo Analytics, to collect standard internet log information and details of visitor behavior patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
 This information is only processed in a way which does not identify anyone.
 To improve the user experience user preferences are saved.

 ## Links
-Our site may, from time to time, contain links to and from other websites.
+Our site may contain links to and from other websites.
 If you follow a link to any of these websites, please note that these websites and any services that may be accessible through them have their own privacy policies and that we do not accept any responsibility or liability for these policies or for any personal data that may be collected through these websites or services.
 Please check these policies before you submit any personal data to these websites or use these services.

 ## Changes to this policy
 Any changes we may make to this policy in the future will be posted on this page.
 Please check back frequently to see any updates or changes to our privacy policy.

-Questions and Contact
+## Questions and Contact
 If you have questions regarding data protection, you can always contact the Nordic Microalgae team.
 ________________________________________